 Global provider of:

-- Hyperspectral mineral characterisation services to the exploration and mining industry.
+- Hyperspectral mineral characterisation services to the exploration, mining, oil and gas industries.

 - Sales, support and training for The Spectral Geologist (TSG) software.